Choose Pen Over PIN

 Key advantages of selecting credit:

-- Choosing credit allows you to sign for purchases—a greater proof of identity than entering a PIN—and grants you other protections that are not available with PIN transactions including liability protection and assistance with merchant disputes from your card issuer.
+- Choosing credit allows you to sign for purchases.
+Your signature grants you greater protection on your purchases such as assistance with merchant disputes from your card issuer.

 - Credit transactions usually clear your checking account within two to three days; however, the funds are placed on hold immediately.